 - 12:00 – 1:00 Lunch & Outside Time

 - 2:30 – 3:00 Clean Up, Class Jobs and Sharing

 - 3:00 Dismissal

-Two parent conferences are offered each semester.
-One occurs at the beginning of the semester to set goals and priorities.
-The other occurs at the end of the semester to assess progress.
-Ongoing support is also available as needed, via additional meetings or phone calls.
+Three parent conferences are offered each school year.
+The first occurs at the beginning of the fall semester to set goals and priorities.
+The second occurs at the end of the first semester to assess progress, and set goals for the second semester.
+The final conference occurs at the end of the year to review progress.
+Ongoing support is also available as needed, via additional meetings, phone calls, email and observations.

 Annual Portfolio Evaluation